 Articles are considered short, published works, so titles of articles or pages from a website must be in quotation marks.

-If the title to an article is longer than three or four words, it should be shortened to the first noun or pronoun (whichever is first) when referring to the source in the body of the paper.
+If the title to an article is longer than three or four words, shorten the title to the first noun.
 “Crime: Risks for Children of Non-Biological Parents Greater” should be shortened to “Crime.”
 “Organic Foods: Are They Really Healthier?” should be shortened to “Organic Foods” since Foods is the first noun.
-“What Makes Something Funny?” should be shortened to “What?” the first pronoun.

 Also, the first letter of the first word and all other words in titles has to be capitalized in MLA style even if they are not so in the article itself except the following: